alecm88/gloomhavenDatabase/README.md

 ## STAY OUT OF THE SPOILER FOLDER
 - Unless you finished the game or you don't care about it, then you can go in.
-- Don't change stuff unless in the spoiler folder you've specifically had instructions to do so from me.
+- Don't change stuff in the spoiler folder unless you've specifically had instructions to do so from me (Donald).

 Thanks for helping!